-Artist.
+Movement Worker.
 Public Health Researcher.
-Curriculum Developer.
-Educator.

 As a child, Jacqueline uncovered her love for poetry and performing arts, and uses these platforms to speak truth to power while embracing a relentless spirit that fearlessly bathes in courage and vulnerability, which are needed to convey the full spectrum of human emotions—from love and loss, pain and triumph, and imagination and exploration.
 She has performed poetry alongside renown poets and musicians.
-For over five years, Jacqueline began acting professionally—acquiring lead roles in various feature and short films as well as commercial and print work.
-She has been recognized nationally in acclaimed film competitions and festivals—as she immerses herself to bring justice to each role and plot of a story—behind camera or on stage.
+For over five years, Jacqueline began acting professionally—acquiring lead and supporting roles in various feature and short films as well as commercial and print work.
+She has been recognized nationally in acclaimed film competitions and festivals—as she immerses herself to bring justice to each role and colors of a story—behind camera and on stage.

 After receiving her degree in Psychology (cum laude) at the University of San Francisco, Jacqueline married her love of the arts with public health to develop healing-centered programs for oppressed youth and transitional age youth called, Royalty Rising: Telling Your Story & Embracing Your Power to Be Your Greatest Self, which employs expressive arts, critical resistance pedagogy, and community building to nurture sacred spaces for the youth to rise in their agency to do more than survive, but thrive in every aspect of life.
 Another program she built—addresses healing and coping mechanisms for recently incarcerated adults facing anger issues in Recondition Yo’ Mind to Preserve Yo’ Soul & Protect Yo’ Peace, which encompasses motivational interviewing, cognitive behavioral therapy, and expressive arts to identify, combat, and resolve triggers and conflict that lead to harmful behavior.